BorisHnt/LAN-Messenger-P2P-/README.md

 ```bash
 python client-pyside.py
 ```
-Then click **Connect** and start chatting.
-Messages will reach all peers running on that port.

 ## Run (Tkinter version)
 If you prefer Tkinter and it is available on your system:
 ```bash
 python client-tk.py
 ```
-Same flags work for room/code/name as above.

 ## UI (both versions)
-- Left panel: discovered rooms (port/room) and a participants list. **Create Room** opens the room-creation window, **Delete** removes a room only if you created it.
+- Left panel: discovered rooms (port/room) and a participants list. **Create Room** opens the room-creation window, **Delete** removes a room only if you created it and nobody is inside the room.
 Selecting a room shows known participants (requires the correct code for private rooms).
 - Room creation window: fields for Port / Room name / Code. **Create the Room** checks the port is free on your machine, saves the room locally, and broadcasts it to peers (without revealing the code).
 - Selecting a room fills the fields; set your nickname up top, then **Connect** / **Disconnect**.
 - Messages area + input box at bottom.